Canon T7i vs Fujifilm X-A2

 It is notable that the T7i has a microphone port, which is missing on the X-A2.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 So how do things add up?
 Is there a clear favorite between the Canon T7i and the Fujifilm X-A2?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS Rebel T7i: